What are common mistakes endurance athletes make with their nutrition, prior to seeing a sports dietitian?

 The supplements recommended are really dependent on where the athlete is at with there daily food, training level, race length/conditions and performance goals.
 The initial input with an athlete is always on first optimising the base of their daily nutrition and from there optimising intake to suit there training and racing.

-For most endurance athletes, sports foods are something that are an essential.
+For most endurance athletes, sports foods are something that is essential.
 These include things like Sports Drinks, Gels, Electrolyte, Chews, Protein Powders and Liquid Meal Replacements.
 These can be useful for convenience, but also needed to help meet high energy needs in endurance training or racing, and can be an option that is much easier to absorb – particularly when fuelling at intensity.
 Where possible, I also encourage the use of real food fuelling options, known as ‘portables’.

 When the areas of daily nutrition, nutrition timing and sports foods are dialled in, then it is time to consider the possible use of ergogenic aids.
 In the endurance scene, the most common (and well-evidenced) ones to consider are caffeine and nitrates.
 As mentioned above, the inclusion of BCAAs might be considered at times and there are some others to consider based on the risk vs. benefit calculation depending on the athlete.